SciresM/CTRAesEngine/README.md

 # CTRAesEngine
 C# Library to simulate the 3DS's hardware AES engine.

-Edit the hardcoded keys to your liking, build, then include in a C# project.
+Acquire a copy of the 3ds's protected ARM9 bootrom, build, then include in a C# project.

-Alternatively, wait for public dumps of the 3DS's bootrom to appear and for me to implement loading keys from it.

 To use:
 ```C#